LautyZ05/startup/notes.md

 Did the vite assignment and it was a bit weired trying to change the site's elements.
 I understood the html part of the jsx file as html calls main.jsx, then that one calls app.jsx.
 But the css was confusing at first but then just rereading the assignment a bit more carefully I figured out that the app.css wasn't for the entirety of the app but only for things like the images and effects.
 While the index.css was the actual stylizer of the webpage.

+Did the componenets assignment, at first I thought everything was going to be super difficult as everything looked complex.
+But after going through the assignment, it was much easier than expected.
+The only thing that stopped me from changing the background color were errors I made in making the constants, some typos, and forgetting the "()" in the function.
+Other than that, I had pretty much everything in place

 ## AWS

 My IP address is: 52.201.35.163